Wages, conditions and workplace requirements

 Queenslanders may only access a maximum of two government contributions.
 It is therefore important that apprentices and trainees ensure the decision they make will lead them to their future chosen career.
 Their decision may affect their access to further funding in the future.

-For high priority qualifications, the Queensland Government covers the full cost of training for eligible year 12 graduates in selected apprenticeships, traineeships and other training courses.
+For selected high priority qualifications in apprenticeships, traineeships and other training courses, the Queensland Government covers the full cost of training for eligible Queenslanders under the age of 25 years in 26 priority qualifications.

 Skilling Queenslanders for Work